inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

--  *Energy modules* model energy storage mechanisms, energy consumption of devices and software processes, energy generation of devices, and energy management processes which shutdown and startup network nodes.
+-  *Energy modules* model energy storage mechanisms, energy consumption of devices and software processes, energy generation of devices, and energy management processes that shutdown and startup network nodes.

 -  *Status* (:ned:`NodeStatus`) keeps track of the status of the network node (up, down, etc.)

--  *Other modules* with particular functionality such as :ned:`PcapRecorder` are also available.
+-  *Other modules* with particular functionality such as :ned:`PcapRecorder`, are also available.

 .. _ug:sec:nodes:node-architecture: